AntonSol919/linkspace/index.md

 For example, an SQL database is a special case of a tree.
 It is built on top of multiple sorted lists under table names.
 Essentially their rows are "/table_name/primary_key = value", and a SQL query can address multiple entries.

-My point is not to compare linkspace to HTTP or to replace SQL.
+The point is not to compare linkspace to HTTP or to replace SQL.
 I bring them up as an argument for the unreasonable effectiveness of organizing data in a (sorted) tree.

 Exchanging data can be thought of as combining **your tree** with **another tree**.